Squeak Carnwath

-Squeak Carnwath (born 1947 in Abington, Pennsylvania) is a contemporary American painter and arts educator.
-She is a Professor Emerita of Art at University of California, Berkeley.
+Squeak Carnwath (born 1947) is an American contemporary painter and arts educator.
+She is a professor emerita of art at the University of California, Berkeley.
+She has a studio in Oakland, California, where she has lived and worked since 1970.

-Background
+Early life and education

-Carnwath has explained "Squeak" as "a childhood name that stuck".
+Carnwath was born on 1947 in Abington, Pennsylvania.
+She has explained "Squeak" as "a childhood name that stuck".

 After high school, Carnwath studied art in Illinois, Greece, and Vermont before attending the California College of Arts and Crafts, where she studied ceramics, painting, and sculpture with Viola Frey, Art Nelson, Jay DeFeo, and Dennis Leon.
 She received her MFA from California College of Arts and Crafts in 1977.
-She taught at the University of California, Berkeley from 1982 until 2010, having previously taught at California College of Arts and Crafts and Ohlone College.

-She currently has a studio in Oakland, California, where she has lived and worked since 1970.

 Work

 Carnwath has a distinctive and recognizable style which combines diaristic and personal elements with universal or existential themes.
 Her paintings "combine text and images on abstract fields of color to express sociopolitical and spiritual concerns."

 Carnwath has described herself ironically as a "painting chauvinist" due to an abiding preference for that medium, although she is also an accomplished printmaker and has created sophisticated Jacquard tapestries, artist books, and mixed media works in addition to her oil and alkyd works on canvas.

 Soon after graduating with an MFA, Carnwath began to receive recognition for her work.
 She received a Visual Arts Fellowship grant from the National Endowment for the Arts and a SECA Art Award in 1980 from the San Francisco Museum of Modern Art, which included a solo exhibition at the museum.
 The exhibition featured a large sculptural installation titled My Own Ghost.
 Works on paper related to the My Own Ghost series were also included.

 Following the exhibition, Carnwath focused on paintings and works on paper.
 Early 1980s artworks included interior scenes, stylized figures, and everyday objects like cups and vases, with titles often painted into wide borders.
 Her work was exhibited at Goldeen Gallery in San Francisco and Van Straaten Gallery in Chicago.

 In 1994, Carnwath was awarded the Guggenheim fellowship from the John Simon Guggenheim Memorial Foundation.
 Carnwath was awarded the Lee Krasner Award from the Pollock-Krasner Foundation in its 2018-19 grant cycle.

-She was inducted into the National Academy of Design along with 15 others in the Class of 2019.
+She was inducted into the National Academy of Design along with 15 others in the class of 2019.
 National Academicians are nominated and selected by over 430 living members, and the honor recognizes each artist's contributions to American culture.